b3nj5m1n/kommentary/README.md

 EOF
 ```

+If you set both of the to true, it will use the default.

 Please note that this is considered advise to the plugin, so there are cases in which multi-line comments will be used, for example if the multi-line comment string is set to false.
 You shouldn't worry about this, since you shouldn't encounter it during normal use.

 If you wish to completely disable any of these two, under all circumstances (Again, this shouldn't be necessary), you can simply set the multi-line comment string to false: